Understanding Radiation Therapy

 If you have severe side effects, the radiation oncologist may change the treatment or arrange a break.
 They may not recommend these options if it would affect how well the treatment works.

 It is important to maintain your general health during treatment.
-People who have diabetes need to manage their condition so it doesn’t affect their recovery – see your GP before treatment starts.
+People who have diabetes need to manage their blood sugar levels to keep them healthy during treatment and recovery – see your GP before treatment starts.

 How long side effects may last

-Radiation therapy can cause side effects during and just after treatment – these are called short-term or acute effects.
-It can also cause long-term or late effects months or years down the track.
+Radiation therapy can cause side effects during and just after treatment.
+These are called short term or acute effects.
+Most side effects go away after treatment.
+But sometimes radiation therapy can cause long term or late effects months or years down the track.

 Short-term side effects

-Side effects often build up gradually during treatment and it could be a few days or weeks before you notice anything.
-Often the full impact comes at the end of treatment or even a week or two afterwards.
+Side effects often build up slowly during treatment and it could be a few days or weeks before you notice anything.
+Often the side effects are worse at the end of treatment, or even a week or two afterwards, because it takes time for the healthy cells to recover from radiation.
+Most side effects are temporary and go away in time, usually within a few weeks of treatment finishing.

 Long-term or late effects

-Radiation therapy can also cause effects months or years after treatment.
-These late effects are usually mild, they may come and go, and they may not have any major impact on your daily life.
-However, they may be more significant.
-Some may go away or improve on their own, while others may be permanent and need to be treated or managed.
+Radiation therapy can also cause side effects that last for months or years after treatment.
+These long-term effects are usually mild, they may come and go, and they may not have any major impact on your daily life.
+However, sometimes they may be more serious.
+Late side effects may go away or improve on their own, but some may be permanent and need to be treated or managed.

 Very rarely, years after successful treatment, patients can develop a new unrelated cancer in or near the area treated.
 The risk of this late effect is very low, but other factors, such as continuing to smoke or very rare genetic conditions, can increase this risk.